 The Aug.
 3-7 virtual event revolved around the theme My Place in the Watershed: Return of the River Otters.
 The interactive workshops supported educators in finding ways to support students in their creativity, development and expression during the coronavirus pandemic, when meeting physically in schools may not happen again for a while.

-There are no photos with those IDs or post 21248 does not have any attached images!
 Each day, the workshops began with Social Emotional Learning activities through visual and performing arts.
 The activities focused on one of the five components of SEL: self awareness, self management, social awareness, relationship skills and responsible decision making.
 The Youth in Arts team grounded participants with connection to breath, body and self while then building on with activities to explore each SEL component.

 “Students will be returning with a sense of imbalance, fear, anxiety and stress.
 It’s so important to start with space for wellness and processing,” Kristen said.
 “Breaking through the 2-dimensional world at the semester’s start will be a crucial first step as teachers guide learning in this unprecedented way.